requarks/docs-legacy/install.md

 ## Git Repository

+Wiki.js works with pretty much any Git repository.
+See the [Git repository guide](git) to learn how to get the necessary info from the most popular providers.

 | Property            | Required | Description                                                                                                                          |   Default Value  |
 |---------------------|:--------:|--------------------------------------------------------------------------------------------------------------------------------------|:----------------:|
 | **git.url**               | yes | The full URL to your Git repository where all content will be synced. | |